Jordan's King joins criticism over Trump's Jerusalem decision

 Peskov said that the situation in Jerusalem was "not easy."

-European Union foreign policy chief Federica Mogherini said any action that could undermine an eventual peace agreement between Israelis and Palestinians "must absolutely be avoided."

 British Prime Minister Theresa May said the UK position on Jerusalem continued to be that "the status of Jerusalem should be determined in a negotiated settlement between Israel and the Palestinians."
-The city "ultimately should form a shared capital" between a secure Israel and a viable Palestinian state, she said Wednesday.
+The city "ultimately should form a shared capital" between a secure Israel and a viable Palestinian state, she said.

 Pope Francis called for wisdom and prudence to prevail with regards to Jerusalem, to prevent further tensions in a conflict-torn world.